Team Liquid: Sponsors

 On January 24, 2015, it was announced that HTC had become an official sponsor of Team Liquid.

-In June 2022, Liquid got Honda as a major sponsor for their League of Legends team.
-The League team was renamed "Team Liquid Honda" as a result.
+In June 2022, Liquid partnered with Honda as a title sponsor for their League of Legends team, with the team renamed "Team Liquid Honda".
+On 19 May 2025, Liquid announced that their partnership with Honda had ended due to a social media controversy where Rainbow Six player Lucas "DiasLucasBr" Dias posted an image of an atomic bomb on X, referencing the bombings of Hiroshima and Nagasaki during World War II, after losing to Japanese team CAG Osaka.
+Although DiasLucasBr deleted the post and apologized to the CAG Osaka members, American Honda Motor Company issued a statement terminating the sponsorship after "deeming the conduct to be incompatible with Honda corporate values and unacceptable".

 Management

 Victor "Nazgul" Goossens is a founding member, and currently co-owner and chief executive officer of Team Liquid.
 He originally competed in Brood War prior to forming Team Liquid.

 Steve "LiQuiD112" Arhancet joined the Team Liquid staff when Team Curse merged with Team Liquid.
 Since the merge, Steve has taken the role of co-owner and chief executive officer and primarily manages the League of Legends team.

 Alienware Training Facility

 In 2017 Team Liquid finished constructing its Alienware Training Facility in Los Angeles, which is designed to act as the training grounds for Team Liquid's CS:GO and League of Legends teams, as well as their esports headquarters.
 The facility houses non-players such as owner Steve "LiQuiD112" Arhancet and 1UP Studios, Team Liquid's in-house production studio, so that all departments of Team Liquid could work together.
 Team Liquid's sponsor Alienware supplied all the PC's to the Alienware Training Facility.